-We agreed with the directors that we would report to the directors all audit differences in excess of £2m (2022: £1.7m), as well as differences below that threshold that, in our view, warranted reporting on qualitative grounds.
-We also report to the Audit Committee on disclosure matters that we identified when assessing the overall presentation of the financial statements.
+We agreed with the Audit & Risk Committee that we would report to the Committee all audit differences in excess of £1.9m (2024: £1.9m), as well as differences below that threshold that, in our view, warranted reporting on qualitative grounds.
+We also report to the Audit & Risk Committee on disclosure matters that we identified when assessing the overall presentation of the financial statements.